 - Where Pets are accepted we require a recent photograph of the pet and a description including breed, age, weight, sex, neutered status, and details on formal training.
-There will also be an additional application/processing fee of $40 per pet payable to Brink prior to move in.
+If approved there will also be an additional application/processing fee of $50 payable to Brink prior to move in.
 Additional Pet Security Deposits and Administration Fees may also apply and will be included in your rental/lease agreement.

 - We use a 3rd party vendor to complete our screening reports and make recommendations on all applications.

 - When the screening report is completed, if your application can only be approved with conditions, these conditions must be met within 24 hours in order to maintain first position for the property.
 After 24 hours we will start processing other applications.
 Thereafter, once you meet the conditions, your application will join processing behind any application currently being processed.